keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

-Compactors periodically check if the compaction they are running is related to a deleted table, split/merged tablet, or canceled user initiated compaction.
-If any of these cases happen the Compactor interrupts the compaction and notifies the CompactionCoordinator.
-An External compaction continues in the case of Tablet Server death, Tablet migration, Coordinator restart, and the Table being taken offline.
+Compactors periodically check if the compaction they are running is related to a deleted table, split/merged Tablet, or canceled user initiated compaction.
+If any of these cases happen the Compactor interrupts the compaction and notifies the Compaction Coordinator.
+An external compaction continues in the case of Tablet Server death, Tablet migration, Coordinator restart, and the Table being taken offline.